José Geraldo Rodrigues de Alckmin

 José Geraldo Rodrigues de Alckmin (Guaratinguetá, 4 April 1915 – Brasília, 6 November 1978) was a Brazilian jurist and professor.
 He was a minister of the Federal Supreme Court, appointed during the military dictatorship by Emílio Garrastazu Médici.

 A prominent member of Opus Dei in Brazil, he was the uncle of current Brazilian Vice President Geraldo Alckmin.
+He taught at the Mackenzie Presbyterian University.